sgolovan/neslogo/README.md

 ## Installation

-Just put `neslogo.sty` and `neslogofallback.sty` into your TEXMF tree, typically eithe into `%USERPROFILE%/texmf/tex/latex/neslogo/` (on MS Windows), or into `$HOME/texmf/tex/latex/neslogo/` on Linux.
+Just put `neslogo.sty` and `neslogofallback.sty` into your TEXMF tree, typically either into `%USERPROFILE%/texmf/tex/latex/neslogo/` (on MS Windows), or into `$HOME/texmf/tex/latex/neslogo/` on Linux.

 ## Usage